Brutusa/Brutusa/README.md

 🤖 Currently building Machine Learning Projects

-⚡ Fun fact: I love the arts!
+⚡ Fun fact: I love the arts.
 Poetry.
 Film & Cinema.
 Orchestras.
 Painting.
 You name it.
-The artistic expression speaks of a deeper human condition that we can all relate to... see?
-I could talk about this all day.

 💻 <a href="https://www.linkedin.com/in/abrutus">Linkedin</a>